Akshat-Jain2005/VeloraMobilityOptimizer/README.md

 Soft constraints are penalized rather than strictly enforced, allowing the optimizer to trade off constraint violations against route cost.

+---

 ### Phase 1 — Solomon I1 Greedy Construction

-Up to 20 restarts of a greedy insertion heuristic.
+Up to **20 restarts** of a greedy insertion heuristic.
 Each restart shuffles requests within priority buckets and inserts them one by one into the cheapest feasible position across all vehicles.
 The best result across all restarts is kept.

 ### Phase 2 — Simulated Annealing (SA)

 Deterministic SA with 5 move operators.
-Terminates by `maxNoImprove` count (not wall-clock), so results are identical every run with seed=42.
+Terminates by `maxNoImprove` count (not wall-clock), so results are identical every run with `seed=42`.

 | Operator | Weight | Description |
 |----------|--------|-------------|